jimmy-linux/jimmy-linux.github.io/index.md

 life decisions.

 ### Software
+#### Freedom
+I try to only use free software (is in freedom).
+I'm a fan of the philosophy of the freedom to study, modify and share.

 #### Weight
 I always try to find and use the simplest and most optimized on hardware software.
 I don't need any fancy animations and decorations-I just need a lot of